f3mmedia/rxl/README.md

 * The hash_worksheet values must be hashes (specifying cells)
 * The hash_cell keys must conform the the cell specification as below

-* If a formula is provided the value must be nil or an empty string
 * If a number format is provided the value must be consistent with it